-AS PRFoods' key market is Finland, where we are amongst the three largest fish production companies.
 Since the acquisition of John Ross Jr. and Coln Valley Smokery in the summer of 2017, the Group has sales experience to 37 countries in Europe, North and South America, and Asia.

 Main activities of the Group are fish farming and manufacturing of fish products.
 The main products are salmon and rainbow trout products.
-Approximately 2/3 of the raw fish used in the Group's rainbow trout production comes from the Group's fish farms in Swedish lakes, Turku Archipelago area in Finland and from coastal waters of Saaremaa in Estonia, assuring the highest quality and reliable deliveries.
+Approximately 2/3 of the raw fish used in the Group's rainbow trout production comes from the Group's fish farms in Swedish lakes and from coastal waters of Saaremaa in Estonia, assuring the highest quality and reliable deliveries.
 The rest of raw fish is purchased mainly from Norway and Denmark.
-Fish products are manufactured in four modern factories in Renko and Kokkola (Finland), in Saaremaa (Estonia), and in Aberdeen (Great Britain).
+Fish products are manufactured in two modern factories in Saaremaa (Estonia) and in Aberdeen (Great Britain).